 There are many outbound marketing tools available that can help you automate your marketing efforts.
 They significantly reduce the amount of time and effort you need to expend.

-Dripify is an all-in-one LinkedIn marketing tool that can help you automate your prospecting and outreach efforts.
+Dripify is an all-in-one Sales automation software that can help you automate your prospecting and outreach efforts.
 You can use this tool to supercharge lead generation and help your sales team improve prospecting on LinkedIn.

 - Create Drip campaigns using LinkedIn actions